 What are fertility medications used to treat Polycystic Ovarian Syndrome (PCOS) and infertility?

-Ovulation induction is enhanced with the fertility drugs called, Clomid or Femara (Letrozole).
+At AZARH, ovulation induction is enhanced with the fertility drugs called, Clomid or Femara (Letrozole).
 Additionally, Metformin is also given as a fertility drug to treat diabetes and help regulate menstrual cycles, start ovulation, and lower the risk of miscarriage for women with Polycystic Ovarian Syndrome (PCOS).